xingyc520bio/Xing-yicai-blog/content/home/talks.md

 # Order that this section appears on the page.
 weight: 70

-title: 'Talks at classes and group meetings'
+title: 'Talks'
-subtitle:
+subtitle: My talks at meetings and classes

 content:
   # Page type to display.
 E.g. post, event, publication...